resin-studio/ballistic/README.md

 # ballistic

 # structural constraint language
-- a constraint is a conjunction of predicates
+- a constraint is a conjunction of types
-- a predicate is simply a range
+- a type is simply a range or a precise value

 # tree automata
     - the concrete automaton represents the criterion that an expression evaluates to some value
         - i.e. a verifier partially evaluated on the expected value
     - the abstract automaton represents the criterion that an expression evaluates to some type
         - i.e. a verifier partially evaluated on the expected type
-        - constructed from the data, structural constraint, and grammar
+        - constructed from the data, and abstract semantics
+            - abstract semantics is constructed from set of types and grammar
+            - since the set of types is updated each iteration
+                - the abstracts semantics is parameterized over the set of types
+        - the type for an expression in the automaton is the strongest conjunction of the set of types
+            - that is the supertype of (implied by) the abstract semantics that expression
     - however the constraints represent abstract bayesian network. ("abstract bayesian network automata"?)

 # algorithm
 0. hyperparams: sampling number, fuel for iterations.
-1. input: spec - (data and predicates)
+1. input: spec - (data and universe)
-2. construct automaton from grammar, data, and predicates
+2. construct automaton from grammar, data, and universe
 3. if automaton is empty then return none
 4. get prog in automaton
 5. learn weights via pyro (i.e. stochastic variational inference)
 6. compute "fitness" of program w.r.t data by sampling.
     - maximize fitness: P(f)*Prod_i[P(out_i | f, in_i)]
-    - minimize unfitness: -log P(g) + Sum_i[-log(P(out_i | f, in_i))]
+    - minimize inverse transform: -log P(g) + Sum_i[-log(P(out_i | f, in_i))]
     - correctness model: probability increases exponentially as standard deviation increases?
     - simplicity model: probability decreases exponentially as length increases
     - reference: https://people.csail.mit.edu/asolar/SynthesisCourse/Lecture20.htm